USS Iwo Jima Conducts Flight Operations

 |0

-This work, USS Iwo Jima Conducts Flight Operations [Image 9 of 9], by SN Brendan Watt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Iwo Jima Conducts Flight Operations [Image 3 of 3], by PO1 Kris Lindstrom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.